Branda0/pokedex/README.md

 # Pokedex App

 **Welcome to the Pokedex App!
-This is a web application that allows you to browse and discover all the different Pokemon species**
+This is a web application that allows you to browse and discover all the different Pokemon**

 ---

 ## Description

-The app consist of :
+The app consists of :

 - a NestJS backend that consumes the [PokéAPI](https://pokeapi.co/docs/v2)
 - a ReactJS front that displays and perform the caching of fetched data utilizing the react Query library